Guest Author - Marti Winkler

 The lender will also ask you about your current income, your savings, and any other payment liabilities you have, such as child support.
 You will probably be required to provide your last two payroll stubs, and/or your last 2 years tax returns.
 The lender will then determine your debt to income ratio, which is basically a calculation of how much money you bring in each month vs. how much you pay out each month.
 This will allow them to determine how much house (or house payment) you can afford.

-You can ask friends or relatives if they have an agent they’ve enjoyed working with in past, or you can stop in at ‘open houses’ and talk with the agent who’s hosting it.
-Watch the signs in the neighborhood you’d like to live in, as there’s usually one or two agents that get the majority of the listings in the area.
+You can ask friends or relatives if they have an agent they've enjoyed working with in past, or you can stop in at open houses and talk with the agent who is hosting it.
+Watch the signs in the neighborhood you would like to live in, as there is usually one or two agents that get the majority of the listings in the area.
 You can also call any real estate office, speak to the manager or broker, and ask who they would recommend to assist you in your particular situation.

-Once you’ve found an agent, tell them what you want, and what you don’t want, and be as specific as you can.
-Tell them the neighborhoods you like, or the style of house you like, number of bedrooms and baths you must have, condition and age of the house you’re willing to work with, and anything else that’s relevant to your ‘wish list’.
+Once you have found an agent, tell them what you want, and what you don't want, and be as specific as you can.
+Tell them the neighborhoods you like, or the style of house you like, number of bedrooms and baths you must have, condition and age of the house your'e willing to work with, and anything else that is relevant to your wish list.

 Don’t get discouraged.
 It may take a few weeks or months to find the right house, and things change every day, so keep looking.

 If you're working with an agent, you'll most likely be writing the offer in the agent's office.
-Most states or the local Association of Realtors have standardized forms that simplify the process of writing an offer by having much of the typical legal jargon shown under numbered sections, which involves checking a box or initialling an area.
-In California the common contract in use is called the CAR form RPA-CA, which translates to the California Association of Realtors, Residential Purchase Agreement and Joint Escrow Instructions, and includes 8 pages of fine print for your reading enjoyment.
+Most states or the local Association of Realtors have standardized forms that simplify the process of writing an offer by having much of the typical legal jargon shown under numbered sections, which involves checking a box or initialing an area.

 The typical contract starts with the basics: date and location of offer, buyer's names, address of the property, amount of the offer, amount of the 'earnest money' deposit, finance terms and requested close of escrow date.